abasso78/spy-extension/README.md

 # Build from source
 - Clone the repo
 - Install dependencies with `yarn`

-Standalone build:
-- Run `yarn build`
+- Run `yarn build` for standalone build

-Development - run it and stop it with Ctrl+C when you want to exit:
+- Run `yarn start` for development build (run it and stop it with Ctrl+C when you want to exit)
-- Run `yarn start`
 - Load the `dist/` directory to your browser

 # Install